19hours/sg-statutes/Acts/Extradition Act.md

 ### Power of Magistrate or court to release, or postpone surrender of, person

 26\.
-If a Magistrate before whom a person is brought in pursuance of section 25, or a court to which the person has applied for a writ of habeas corpus, is satisfied that, by reason of —
+If a Magistrate before whom a person is brought in pursuance of section 25, or a court to which the person has applied for an Order for Review of Detention, is satisfied that, by reason of —

 (a) the trivial nature of the offence that the person is alleged to have committed or has committed;